rlorimier/book-club2/README.md

 ## Creating a Repository and Deploying

-The steps to create a new repository:
+* To create a new repository:

 Logged in my GitHub page and accessed Code Institute GitHub page.

 Selected python-essencials-template and clicked in Use This Template.

-Created a new repository from the one mentioned above.
-On my GitHub Desktop, selected Add and then Clone a repository.
-On my Visual Studio Code (VSC), selected Open Folder and then selected the new created folder to start coding.
-The steps to commit and push commits:
+Created a new repository from the one mentioned above and choose the option 'Gitpod'.
+Once the repository is open on Gitpod it is just start to code.
+I chose the option to save automatically.

-Every alteration on the files was being saved automatically.
-GitHub Desktop is connected with VSC and showns every changes made on the files.
-After every significant amount of coding is time for local commits: On GitHub Desktop, type in a name for the commit and click Commit to Main.
-After a work day, the last local commit is done and then click in Push Origim to commit all local commits to GitHub repository.
-To Deploy:
+After every significant amount of coding is time for local commits: On Gitpot, go to Source Control, type in a message and click Commit.
+After a work day, the last local commit is done and then click in Push to commit all local commits to GitHub repository.

-Logged in Heroku page and clicked New > Create New App.
-Selected app name and region.
-On Settings: Created a Config Var called PORT and setted to 8000.
-Added Python and NodeJS buildpacks.
-On Deploy: Conected to my GitHub and searched a repository to conect with.
-Clicked Deploy Branch
+* To Deploy:

+The project was deployed using Heroku.
+The process is as follows:

+Once you have signed up to Heroku, on the top right of the dashboard there is a button labelled 'New'.
+This will open a dropdown; please select 'Create new app'.
+On the next page you can choose your region and a name for the project.
+Then click 'Create app'.

+On the next page there is a menu along the top.
+Navigate to 'Settings', where you will find the config vars.
+Scroll down to the section named 'Config vars' and click on the button labelled 'Reveal config vars'.
+Cloudinary and Postgres will both need config vars as per your own details.
+You will also need to set a secret key.
+Once the config vars are saved, back in Gitpod save them in an env.py file.
+Make sure to add env.py to your .gitignore list so that your config vars do not become publically available on Github.

+If you scroll back to the top of the page you will find the 'Deploy' tab, which has multiple options for deployment.
+As I am using Github for this project, I selected it and a bar came up to search for the repo I wish to connect to.

+Once you have connected, you have the option to deploy automatically (the app will update every time you push) or manually (update only when you choose).
+I chose automatic but you can do what suits you.

+After the first push/update, your app will be ready to go!